 About

-Revaluing Care in the Global Economy is an ongoing international, interdisciplinary collaboration that started from a recognition that we’ve been talking about the maldistribution of carework for over a century.
-For at least half a century there has been a robust body of research and critical thinking across disciplines, including extensive data collection, various metrics and indices, and reams of essays decrying the fact that — around the world — carework remains badly undervalued in all senses and falls overwhelmingly to women, particularly racially or ethnically marginalized women.
-The standard repertoire of solutions — state-, market-, and technology-based approaches — have barely made a dent in the problem, and even modest legislative reforms are a very heavy lift.
+Revaluing Care in the Global Economy is an international, interdisciplinary collaboration that examines the maldistribution of care and care labor in all its forms.
+This maldistribution persists despite a robust body of research and critical thinking across disciplines, including extensive data collection, various metrics and indices, and reams of essays decrying the fact that — around the world — carework remains badly undervalued in all senses and falls overwhelmingly to women, particularly racially or ethnically marginalized women.
+The standard repertoire of solutions — state-, market-, and technology-based approaches — have barely made a dent in the problem, and even modest legislative reforms are difficult to achieve.

-We launched this project in 2018 to see if we could find ways to open up this question of valuing care to think about it from new perspectives.
-Following a two-day brainstorming workshop in April 2019, we decided to focus on three principal research areas:
+We launched this project in 2018 to seek ways to open up this question of valuing care and to think about it from new perspectives.
+Founding members of the network agreed to focus on three principal research areas:

 1) metrics (how to measure care, how it affects care when we try to measure it)